nih-cfde/training-and-engagement/docs/General-Tools/UNIX/navigate.md

 UNIX commands are like sentences that can be very simple or complex.
 The simplest commands consist of only the command name.
 Many require the name of a file or directory and allow specially formatted arguments, known as flags or options, which modify the default behavior of the program.
 The grammar of a shell allows you to combine existing tools into powerful pipelines and handle large volumes of data automatically.
 Sequences of commands can be written into a script, improving the reproducibility of workflows.
 The ease of getting things done via the shell will increase with your exposure to the program.

 We should note that _folders_ are called **directories** at the command line.
-For all intents and purposes, they can be used interchangeably, but if you'd like more information please read about ["the folder metaphor"](https://en.wikipedia.org/wiki/Directory_%28computing%29#Folder_metaphor).
+For all intents and purposes, they can be used interchangeably, but if you would like more information please read about ["the folder metaphor"](https://en.wikipedia.org/wiki/Directory_%28computing%29#Folder_metaphor).

 This Binder comes preloaded with data provided by your instructors.  _If you want to do these exercises locally, on your own computer, you can [download the data here](https://s3.us-west-1.amazonaws.com/dib-training.ucdavis.edu/shell-data2.zip)._